ambition85/TERN_Stack/Web/README.md

 * Add UI tests framework
 * Add unit tests framework
 * (May be) Might be nice to use PUG instead of HTML in React components
+* Tidy directory structure (do I need dist anymore).
+* How should project be deployed?

 ## NOTES:
 Evntually figured out that VS uses it's own compiler so Webpack should be used simply to package everything up into bundle.js